 We are ready to start filtering your traffic as soon as your registration is complete.
 The delay during the connection process is usually caused the DNS rewrite which we are not in control of, so it is not possible to speed it up.

-Yes, it is possible in case all these domains have the same client IP address and use identical or similar web application software.
+Yes, it is possible in case all these domains have the same customer IP address and use identical or similar web application software.

-You can specify up to 16 client IP addresses which we will direct the traffic to for a single Qrator IP address in your Personal Dashboard.
+You can specify up to 16 customer IP addresses which we will direct the traffic to for a single Qrator IP address in your Personal Dashboard.

 By default, the round robin algorithm is used.